crystal-ruby/pages/soml/syntax.md

 concerns all assignments, since all variables are either named or indexed members of objects.
 Also local variables are just members of the frame.

-This obviously does leave room for optimisation as preliminary benchmarks show.
+This obviously does leave room for optimisations as preliminary benchmarks show.
 But benchmarks also show that it is not such a bit issue and much more benefit can be achieved by inlining.